 In November on the well, it was overnight.
-So it was between November 11 and November 12, my husband fell asleep and then woke up and felt like he had slept on his arm funny and he felt like maybe he had lost sensation it because he had put all his weight on it overnight.
-And then a few minutes have gone by and he had gone, gotten up out of the bed and tried to go to the bathroom and realize that he was not getting any of the pins and needles or anything that you would find once you know you start getting circulation back in your arm, and he realized he couldn’t move it at all.
+So it was between November 11 and November 12, that my husband fell asleep and then woke up and felt like he had slept on his arm funny and he felt like maybe he had lost sensation because he had put all his weight on it overnight.
+And then a few minutes went by and he had gone, gotten up out of bed and tried to go to the bathroom and realized that he was not getting any of the pins and needles or anything that you would find once you know you start getting circulation back in your arm, and he realized he couldn’t move it at all.

 And so he thought maybe he was having a stroke.
-He actually googled symptoms of why his arm maybe wasn’t moving.
+He Googled symptoms of why his arm maybe wasn’t moving.
 And told me he thought he was having a stroke and could I please drive him to the hospital because he was talking fine.
-Maybe like he was a little bit tired, but he had woken up early, it was around 5:30 maybe quarter to six in the morning.
+Maybe he was a little bit tired, but he had woken up early, it was around 5:30 maybe a quarter to six in the morning.

-And then by the time we got to the ER he was diagnosed he is having a stroke and that he also found out in the same sentence that he had undiagnosed type two diabetes, which probably helped cause it.
-And then he had a second stroke eight days after that, and the grand mal seizure, spent about 21 or 22 days in the hospital, and then came home and it’s been now I think he just passed the 60 day mark a couple days ago.
-So you can go into a lot of therapy and trying to regain his life back.
+Then by the time we got to the ER, he was diagnosed he is having a stroke and he also found out in the same sentence that he had undiagnosed type two diabetes, which probably helped cause it.
+And then he had a second stroke eight days after that, and the grand mal seizure spent about 21 or 22 days in the hospital, and then came home and it’s been now I think he just passed the 60-day mark a couple of days ago.
+So you can go into a lot of therapy and try to regain his life back.